Verify Linearizability of Concurrent Stacks: Preliminaries

-\section{Linearizability}
+\subsection{Linearizability}

-A history of a concurrent data structure is a sequence of invocation and response events[1,9].
-We refer to a method call as an operation.
-An invocation event $ (t, inv(m,v),o)$ represents a method $m $ with an argument value $v$ which is performed by a thread $t$ and is identified by an operation identifier $o$.
-A response event $(t, ret(v),o) $ represents an operation $o$ with a return value $v$.
-An invocation event matches a response event if they are associated with the same operation.
+In this section, we introduce basic notations and review the definition of linearizability \cite{herlihy1}.
+An operation is a successful execution of a method.
+The calling of a method $ m$ with argument $ v$ is represented as an atomic invocation event $ inv_om(v)$, and the return of a method with a return value $v$ is represented as an atomic response event $ret_o(v)$, where $o$ is an operation identifier.
+A thread executing a method starts with the invocation event, executes its internal atomic events until the final response event.
+We denote an execution of a concurrent threads as a finite sequence of totally ordered atomic events.
+A history is a sequence of invocation and response events generated in an execution.
+An invocation event matches a response event if they belong to the same operation.
 A history is sequential if every invocation event, except possibly the last, is immediately followed by its matching response event.
 A sequential history of a concurrent data structure is legal if it satisfies the sequential specification of the concurrent data structure.
+In the sequential specification, all operations are executed atomically.
 A history is complete if every invocation event has a matching response event.
 An invocation event is pending in a history if there is no matching response event to it.
-For an incomplete history $H$, a completion of $H$, is a complete history gained by adding some matching response events to the end of $H$ and removing some pending invocation events within $H$.
-Let $ Compl(H)$ be the set of all completions of the history $H$.
-For a history $h$ and a thread $t$, let $h\lceil t$ denote the maximal subsequence of $h$ consisting of the events performed by the thread $t$.
-Let $\prec_H$ denote the happened-before order of operations in the history $H$; for any two operations $o$ and $o'$ of $H$, $o\prec_H o'$ if the response event of $o$ precedes the invocation event of $o'$.
-We say the operation $o$ precedes the operation $o'$ in the history $H$ if $o\prec_H o'$.
-For any two operations $op$ and $op'$ of $H$, $op$ is interleaved with $op'$, i.e., $op\nprec_H op'$ and $op'\nprec_H op$, denoted by $op\simeq_H op'$.
-We omit the subscripts when the histories are clear from the context.
+A completion of an incomplete history $ H$ is a complete history gained by adding some matching response events to the end of $ H$ and removing some pending invocation events within $ H$.
+Let $\textit Compl(H)$ be the set of all completions of the history $ H$.
+Let $ \prec_H$ denote the happened-before order of operations in a history $ H$.
+For any two operations $\textit op_1$ and $\textit op_2$ in $ H$, we say that $ op_1$ precedes $ op_2$, denoted $ op_1\prec_H op_2$, if the response event of $ op_1$ precedes the invocation event of $ op_2$; we say that $ op_1$ is interleaved with $ op_2$, denoted $ op_1\simeq_H op_2$, if $ op_1\nprec_H op_2$ and $ op_2\nprec_H op_1$.